pantheon-systems/documentation/source/content/guides/multisite/06-search-replace.md

 </Alert>

 ## Defaults
-See the following Search and Replace defaults for new and existing WordPress Site Networks on Pantheon:
+See the following Search and Replace defaults for new and existing WordPress Multisites on Pantheon:

 | WP Multisite Configuration      | Default Search and Replace |
 | ------------- | -------------------------------------- |